-The Foundation transferred approximately \$1,548,000 and \$1,646,000 during the years ended June 30, 2017 and 2016, respectively, to the University for scholarships and other support.
+The Foundation transferred approximately \$1,438,000 and \$1,548,000 during the years ended June 30, 2018 and 2017, respectively, to the University for scholarships and other support.

 The costs of services rendered by the Advancement Office of the University for fund-raising activities are primarily borne by the University.
-These costs are included in the Foundation's financial statements in in-kind contributions and fund-raising and management and general expenses and are approximately \$419,000 and \$504,000 for the years ended June 30, 2017 and 2016, respectively.
+These costs are included in the Foundation's financial statements in in-kind contributions and fund-raising and management and general expenses and are approximately \$419,000 for each of the years ended June 30, 2018 and 2017.

-The Foundation received cash payments and pledges from the Board of Regents - University System of Georgia Foundation of approximately \$136,000 and \$138,000 during the years ended June 30, 2017 and 2016, respectively.
+The Foundation received cash payments and pledges from the Board of Regents - University System of Georgia Foundation of approximately \$98,000 and \$136,000 during the years ended June 30, 2018 and 2017, respectively.

-The Foundation received cash payments from Armstrong State University Educational Properties Foundation, Inc. of \$1,500,000 and \$0 during the years ended June 30, 2017 and 2016, respectively.
+The Foundation received cash payments from Armstrong State University Educational Properties Foundation, Inc. of \$0 and \$1,500,000 during the years ended June 30, 2018 and 2017, respectively.